-• Prior to late 2017, the determination of whether an adult or child was Seriously Mentally III or Seriously Emotionally Disturbed was made by the behavioral health provider.
+Prior to 2017, the determination of whether an adult or child was Seriously Mentally III or Seriously Emotionally Disturbed was made by the behavioral health provider.
 In late 2017, Arkansas implemented a process whereas a 3rd party entity completes a functional assessment, called an Independent Assessment (IA), on Medicaid beneficiaries in need of, or already receiving behavioral health services.
 Based on the outcome of this IA, which is updated annually, Medicaid beneficiaries are attributed to a PASSE if they scored as a Tier 2 or Tier 3 category.
 An outcome of a Tier 2 or 3 indicates a person has complex behavioral healthcare needs, with Tier 2 being fairly moderate needs, and Tier 3 being designated as the highest-needs category.
 Individuals scoring a Tier 1 are not attributed to a PASSE, but are still able to access lower level behavioral health services funded by Medicaid on a feefor-service basis.
 Due to this significant change, the way Arkansas determines a person to be SMI or SED is now determined by the outcome of the IA being a Tier 2 or Tier 3.
-Going forward, with this new method of determining SED/SMI we are projecting prevalence numbers to drop significantly in coming years.